trailofbits/test-fuzz/README.md

   The implementation of `auto_concretize` uses the unstable language feature [`proc_macro_span`](https://github.com/rust-lang/rust/issues/54725).
 So enabling `auto_concretize` requires that targets be built with a nightly compiler.

 - **Serde formats** - `test-fuzz` can serialize target arguments in multiple Serde formats.
 The following are the features used to select a format.
-Note that if a format other than the default is selected, then `default-feature = false` must be specified.

   - **`serde_bincode`** - [Bincode](https://github.com/bincode-org/bincode) (default)